Our Team Vision

-There is 24/7 coverage by advanced practice nurses who manage patient care in collaboration with attending physicians.
-Nursing care is delivered utilizing one nurse to 1-2 patients ratio, or 2 nurses for on patient, dependent upon acuity.
-Nurses have specialized and continuing education in pre and post operative cardiac care, heart, heart and lung, and lung transplant.
-Many hold CCRN and pediatric certification.
-Nursing, respiratory therapists, social workers, patient care assistants, and other allied health professionals provide a variety of specialized clinical services to further patient care and help improve outcomes.
+There is 24/7 coverage by Advanced Practice Registered Nurses who manage patient care in collaboration with Attending physicians.
+Nursing care is delivered utilizing nursing ratios dependent on patient acuity.
+Nurses receive specialized and continuing education for patients from birth to adult in the following areas: pre and post-operative cardiac care, cardiac, and heart and lung transplant.
+Many staff hold CCRN (Critical Care Registered Nurse) and pediatric certifications.
+Nursing, respiratory therapists, social workers, patient care assistants, and other allied health professionals provide a variety of specialized clinical services to provide comprehensive patient care and help improve outcomes.

 Nursing care is delivered utilizing one nurse to 3-4 patient ratio.
-Nurses have specialized training, and are experts at patient teaching, discharge planning, and resuming normal activities.
+Nurses have specialized training and are experts at patient teaching, discharge planning, and assisting patients to resume normal activities.
 All nurses have advanced life support certification, and over half hold pediatric nursing certification.
 Nurse practitioners and nurse clinicians ensure continuity of care for patients.
-In addition, the unit utilizes social workers, patient care assistants, monitor technicians, respiratory therapists and other allied health professionals to compliment nursing services.
+In addition, the unit utilizes social workers, patient care assistants, telemetry technicians, respiratory therapists and other allied health professionals to compliment nursing services.

-Seven dedicated Cardiothoracic OR nurses are dedicated to the cardiac OR’s, and provide 24/7 coverage for any cardiac or thoracic surgery.
-Four of these nurses hold certification as RNFA, (first assistants) and directly assist the surgeon at the OR table.
+Eight Cardiothoracic OR nurses are dedicated to the cardiac OR’s and provide 24/7 coverage for any cardiac or thoracic surgery.
+Four of these nurses hold certification as RNFA (first assistants) and directly assist the surgeon at the OR table.
 Certified registered nurse anesthetists (CRNA) work with the team of dedicated Cardiac Anesthesiologists to induce and maintain anesthesia.
-There are five Cardiovascular Perfusionists who provide circulatory assistance through management of the heart-lung bypass, extracorporeal membrance oxygenation (ECMO), or ventricular assist devices (VAD’s) machines before, during, or after open-heart surgeries.
+There are six Cardiovascular Perfusionists who provide circulatory assistance through management of the heart-lung bypass, extracorporeal membrane oxygenation (ECMO), or ventricular assist device (VAD) machines before, during, or after open-heart surgeries.
 Together all of the staff provide continuous monitoring to provide and ensure patient safety throughout the procedures.
-All members of the team complete required documentation and communicate with the CTICU to prepare for patient transfer.
+All members of the team complete required documentation and communicate with the Cardiac Intensive Care Unit to prepare for patient transfer.